 3. Guided tour of Museum, Memorial & Observatory

-This is a five-hour long tour, and you can opt either the 10.30 am slot or the 2 pm slot.
+This is a five-hour long tour, and there are two slots you can choose from – 10.30 am slot or the 2 pm slot.

-This tour is everything the previous tour offered plus access to the One World Observatory, which is in the nearby Freedom Tower.
+This tour is everything the previous tour offers plus access to nearby One World Observatory.

 Adult ticket (12+ years): $109